 Visiting undergraduate and master's-level research placements

-The University welcomes a number of undergraduate, postgraduate and doctorate students every year from overseas universities to do a short piece of research at Surrey as part of their degree.
+The University welcomes a number of undergraduate, postgraduate and doctoral students every year from overseas universities to do a short piece of research or training at Surrey as part of or related to their degree.
+We can also host recent graduates who applied for an Erasmus+ traineeship grant towards the end of their degree.

-Doctorate/PhD students – please see our Visiting Postgraduate Researchers page.
+Doctoral/PhD students – please go to our Visiting Postgraduate Researchers page.

 About Undergraduate and Master’s-Level Visiting Researcher Placements

-Research placements are an opportunity for high-calibre students to do a short period of full-time research and training relevant to their degree overseas to develop their labour market skills.
-Placements can be from 2-12 months, but most students come for 3-6 months.
+Visiting researcher placements are an opportunity for high-calibre students to do a short period of full-time research or training as part of or relating to their degree overseas to develop their labour market skills.
+Placements can be for up to 12 months but most students come for 3-6 months.

 Frequently asked questions